gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 #### Adjacency Rules

 The core will produce a grid of **tile indices** where each index corresponds to a single pixel in the output image.
+For a given **tile index** in a cell of this grid, the output pixel corresponding to the cell, will be given the colour of the tile corresponding to the **tile index**.
-The colour of each pixel in the output image will be the colour of the top-left pixel of the tile indicated by the corresponding **tile index** in the grid produced by the core.
-Keep that in mind: *for every tile placed, only a **single pixel** of the tile (its top-left pixel) is actually added to the output image.* As the core assigns pixel indices to grid cells, we can say that the core assigns the top-left corners of tiles to output image pixels.
+Only the colour of the top-left pixel of the tile will be used.
+Keep that in mind for this section:
+*for every tile placed, only a **single pixel** of the tile (its top-left pixel) is actually added to the output image.* As the core assigns pixel indices to grid cells, we can say that the core assigns the top-left corners of tiles to output image pixels.

-Remember that the goal of the **image processor** is to produce an output image where every **tile sized** square of pixels occurs in the input image.
+Remember that the goal of the **image processor** is to produce an output image where every **tile-sized** square of pixels occurs in the input image.
 In order to meet this goal, we must ensure that whenever the core assigns the top-left pixel of a tile to a pixel of the output image, the rest of the pixels of the tile end up in the right places as well.
 This is best explained with an